 Copyright 2013 James Marsh

-Hiwassee River, Tennessee – Fishing Report – November 18, 2024 Good conditions continue to exist.
-The water is clear and there are good hatches taking place.
+Hiwassee River, Tennessee – Fishing Report – December 16, 2024 The discharges remain near a normal level and the water is clear.
+There are good hatches taking place.
 Check the fly list below.
 We update the Hiwassee River fly fishing report weekly, so stay in touch.

 Clarity: clear